bibendi/dip/README.md

 ### dip compose

-Run docker-compose commands that are configured according with application dip.yml
+Run docker-compose commands that are configured according to the application's dip.yml :

 ```sh
 dip compose COMMAND [OPTIONS]